Rare and Beautiful Collector Plants & Tropical Bamboo for Houston Area Landscapes.

 Zone: 10

-We have a fresh supply of these giant Bell Orchids now in stock.
-Flowers are long lasting and the plants are easy to grow in our humid hot Gulf Coast climate.
+Blooms for several months; flowers are long lasting and the plants are easy to grow in our humid hot Gulf Coast climate.
 Do protect from freezing in winter.
 To rebloom plants next year, keep in very bright light and hot daytime temps.

 Common Name: Silk Oak Tree